sous-chefs/nodejs/README.md

 You can specify an `NPM_TOKEN` environment variable for accessing [NPM private modules](https://docs.npmjs.com/private-modules/intro) by using `attribute :npm_token`

+You can specify a `NODE_ENV` environment variable, in the case that some element of your installation depends on this by using `attribute :node_env`.
+E.g., using [`node-config`](https://www.npmjs.com/package/config) as part of your postinstall script.
+Please note that adding the `--production` option will override this to `NODE_ENV=production`.

 You can append more specific options to npm command with `attribute :options` array :

 - use an array of options (w/ dash), they will be added to npm call.